-- 1. Publication of Eligible Locations: Prior to beginning the Challenge Phase, the VCBB will publish the set of locations eligible for BEAD funding, which consists of the locations resulting from the activities outlined in "Modifications to Location Classifications" and "Deduplication of Funding."
-The VCBB will also publish locations considered served, as they may be challenged. - 2.
-Challenge Phase (14 days, estimated Nov 14th-28th): During the Challenge Phase, the challenger will submit the challenge through the VCBB challenge portal.
+Publication of Eligible Locations: On November 20, 2023, the VCBB will publish the set of locations eligible for BEAD funding, which consists of the locations resulting from the activities outlined in "Modifications to Location

+- Classifications" and "Deduplication of Funding."
+The VCBB will also publish locations considered served, as they may be challenged. - Challenge Phase (14 days, estimated Nov 21st-Dec 5): During the Challenge Phase, the challenger will submit the challenge through the VCBB challenge portal.
 This challenge will be visible to the service provider whose service availability and performance is being contested.
 After this stage, the location will enter the "challenged" state. - a.
 Minimum Level of Evidence Sufficient to Establish a Challenge: The challenge portal will verify that the address provided can be found in the Fabric and is a BSL.
 The challenge portal will confirm that the challenged service is listed in the National Broadband Map and meets the definition of reliable broadband service.
 For scanned images, the challenge portal will determine whether the quality is sufficient to enable optical character recognition (OCR).
-For availability challenges, the VCBB will manually verify that the evidence submitted falls within the categories stated in the NTIA BEAD Challenge Process Policy Notice and the document is unredacted and dated.

-- b.
-Timeline: Challengers will have 14 calendar days to submit a challenge from the time the initial list of unserved and underserved locations, community anchor institutions, and existing enforceable commitments are posted. - 3.
-Rebuttal Phase (14 days, estimated Nov 28th-Dec 12th): Only the challenged service provider may rebut the reclassification of a location or area with evidence, causing the location or locations to enter the "disputed" state.
+For availability challenges, the VCBB will manually verify that the evidence submitted falls within the categories stated in the NTIA BEAD Challenge Process Policy Notice and the document is unredacted and dated. - Timeline: Challengers will have 14 calendar days to submit a challenge from the time the initial list of unserved and underserved locations, community anchor institutions, and existing enforceable commitments are posted. - 3.
+Rebuttal Phase (14 days, estimated Dec.
+5 Dec.
+19): Only the challenged service provider may rebut the reclassification of a location or area with evidence, causing the location or locations to enter the "disputed" state.
 [NOT IN MODEL PROCESS BUT ADDED FROM POLICY NOTICE: If a broadband service provider claims gigabit service availability for a CAI or a unit of local government disputes the CAI status of a location, the CAI may rebut.]
 A rebuttal causes the location or locations to enter the "disputed" state.
 If a challenge that meets the minimum level of evidence is not rebutted, the challenge is sustained.
 A provider may also agree with the challenge and thus transition the location to the "sustained" state.
-[ADDITION TO MODEL: In the case of challenges related to available speeds at addresses served by terrestrial fixed wireless, non-profit groups, municipalities, and other service providers may rebut the provider's assertion that an address is fully served.]
 Providers must regularly check the challenge portal notification method (e.g., email) for notifications of submitted challenges. - a.
 Timeline: Providers will have 14 calendar days from notification of a challenge to provide rebuttal information to the VCBB. - 4.
-Final Determination Phase (30 days, estimated Dec 12th-Jan 11th): During the Final Determination phase, the VCBB will make the final determination of the classification of all locations in "disputed" state, either declaring the challenge "sustained" or "rejected."
+Final Determination Phase (30 days, estimated Dec 19th-Jan 18th): During the Final Determination phase, the VCBB will make the final determination of the classification of all locations in "disputed" state, either declaring the challenge "sustained" or "rejected."